 Concentrate on using different controls like the clutch, front and rear brakes, etc., so that you will know your machine’s limits.
 Using the clutch will help you attack corners harder.
 Proper use of the brakes will shave seconds off your lap times.
 While jumping is important in motocross, motocross races are still won and lost in the corners.
 Practice corners by doing circles or figure eights to improve your riding skills with leaning and bike controls, including clutch, brakes and throttle control.
 This will make you faster and make you a safer rider.

 Motocross is kind of like golf and tennis.
 Learning proper form early will make it easier in the long run.
-Keeping the elbows up and learning to stand up on the bike are very important.
+Keeping the elbows up and learning to stand up on the bike is very important.
 Learning proper body position will help you save energy and make you a safer rider.
-Having better control of your machine will allow the rider to able to respond easier to what the bike does when it hits ruts, bumps and holes on the track.
+Having better control of your machine will allow the rider to able to respond easier to what the bike does when it hits ruts, bumps, and holes on the track.

 Working with an experienced riding coach is recommended to master your riding skills.

 Ready to Race